easttiger/RebuildSystems/README.md

 # RebuildSystems
+# This is written as a private project.
 Scripts collection for reinstall/migrate Win/Linux systems including frequently used application softwares.
-This is written as a private project.
 ### Find/Prepare Windows Install Media
 Determine partitions